 Key quotes from the report: “It would appear that Pharma and the whole medical communication community’s model for communicating about its products and businesses is not only changing, but changing very quickly.
 Whereas the industry has up until the recent past been used to a very limited distribution, it is entering an era where obligations may exist not to offer information without providing the concurrent opportunity for people to respond properly to it.”

 “[it] helped us realize that there are not actually legions of people waiting to attack us on Twitter, and that we can just be involved in a normal way”

 Experts interviewed: Stacy Burch, Director, Corporate Reputation and Digital Communications, Sanofi-aventis Alex Butler, EMEA Marketing Communications Manager, Johnson & Johnson Jennifer Kokell, Specialist, Global Media Relations, Pfizer Inc. Sabine Kostevc, Head of Corporate Internet and Social Media, Roche Who would benefit from this report?
 Business Intelligence eBusiness / Emerging Technologies Digital Strategy and Communications Marketing Research Marketing / Category / Product Management Media Relations Public Relations Sales Management Corporate Affairs Corporate Communications "

 Table of Contents :Twitter strategies: Why companies set up corporate Twitter accountsWho companies engage with How and why companies have moved from a “listen and learn” to a more interactive approach with Twitter Key highlights and milestones

-What impact has Twitter had on wider marketing and communications strategy?
+The impact Twitter has on business: What impact has Twitter had on external stakeholder relations?
+How has the Twitter activity been received internally?What impact has Twitter had on wider marketing and communications strategy?